-ISSN 1832-6668 (print/web
+ISSN 1832-6668 (print/web)

-Job#: 17040
+Job#: 17071

-Published by NSW Department of Primary Industries, a part of the Department of Regional NSW.
+Published by NSW Department of Primary Industries and Regional Development.

-The State of New South Wales (including the Department of Planning, Industry and Environment), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
+The State of New South Wales (including the NSW Department of Primary Industries and Regional Development), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
 Readers should make their own inquiries and rely on their own advice when making decisions related to material contained in this publication.

-This publication provides a general summary of some of the provisions under the Pesticides Act 1999, the Work Health and Safety Act 2011 and the Health and Safety Regulation 2011, and subordinate legislation as interpreted by the Department of Planning, Industry and Environment at the time of writing (August 2022).
+This publication provides a general summary of some of the provisions under the Pesticides Act 1999, the Work Health and Safety Act 2011 and the Health and Safety Regulation 2011, and subordinate legislation as interpreted by the Department of Planning, Industry and Environment at the time of writing (September 2024).
 Compliance with the Acts and their subordinate legislative instruments is a legal requirement.
 This publication does not provide or purport to provide legal advice.
 Users are reminded of the need to ensure that the information upon which they rely is up to date by checking the currency of the information at the Department of Regional NSW website or with the user's independent legal adviser.